Guide > Drive-in Rack Advanced

 One Way Drive In – Last in First Out (LIFO) – Material is both stored and retrieved from the same side (entry point) in several aisles.
 For this reason, the first material put in this system is the last to come out.
 This works well where shelf life is at a minimum or not a major concern.
 This system also works well in cold storage environments or warehouse freezers.

-Two-Way Drive In – Multi First-In Last Out System – Arranging drive-in to be enterable from two sides allows for maximum space usage and easy product accessability from two seperate sides.
+Two-Way Drive In – Multi First-In Last Out System – Arranging drive-in to be enter-able from two sides allows for maximum space usage and easy product accessibility from two separate sides.